How Do AI Robo-Advisor Alternatives Work?

 The mechanics above add up to a different relationship with your money than a classic robo gives you.
 A few contrasts make the distinction concrete:

-• Advice posture.
+- Advice posture.
 Most alternatives stay informational and descriptive.
 Walnut is not an investment adviser; it helps you research and frames holdings against the S&P 500, but the decisions are yours.

-Walnut as a concrete example
+Walnut as a worked example of the whole loop

 What Walnut is not: it is not hands-off, not a deep data terminal, and not an investment adviser.
 It frames returns as window returns because broker feeds rarely pass cost basis, and it has a free tier.
-It is one example of the connect, analyze, discuss, approve loop, not the only one.
+It is one example of the flow, alongside PortfolioPilot, Magnifi, Mezzi, and others, not the only one, and the right pick depends on which part of a robo you are trying to escape.

 The bottom line